 The highlighting feature of this freshwater lake is its crescent shape.
-It is only after visiting the place can you actually experience the breathtaking views of nature’s beauty here.
+Nested in the lap of Uttarakhand, Naini Lake is one of the must-visit places.
 Due to the lush surroundings, it has become a hotspot for family picnics.
 If you truly want to enjoy the beauty of the lake in its full glory, then you cannot afford to miss the sunrise and sunset here.

 One of the most-visited hill stations in India, Nainital's serenity never fades.
 But the best months to witness the aforementioned are March, June, November, and December.

-1. Naina Devi Temple.
-Almost half a mile away from Nainital, it is known for its beautiful and serene atmosphere.
-For all the spiritual seekers, this must be on your travel bucket list.
+Naina Devi Temple is almost half a mile away from Nainital, it is known for its beautiful and serene atmosphere.
+For all spiritual seekers, this must be on your travel bucket list.

-2. Mall Road.
-It kind of runs parallel to the lake.
+Mall Road kind of runs parallel to the Naini lake.
 This place is a hub of entertainment locally.
-Here you can hope to find the best of everything whether it be food, jewellery, or clothing.
+Here you can hope to find the best of everything whether it be food, jewelry, or clothing.

-3. Tiffin Top.
-This is another famous tourist attraction in Nainital.
-Due to its popularity, it has become one of the most loved picnic spots for the locals and tourists alike.
+Tiffin Top is another famous tourist attraction in Nainital.
+Due to its popularity, it has become one of the most loved picnic spots for locals and tourists alike.
 Here one can also participate in adventure activities like trekking and rock climbing.